 - 1. If you are using an existing heat sink, remove the thermal grease from the heat sink by using a clean lint-free cloth. - 2.
-Use the thermal grease syringe included with your processor kit to apply the grease in a quadrilateral design on the top of the processor. - CAUTION: Applying too much thermal grease can result in excess grease coming in contact with and contaminating the processor socket. - (i) NOTE: The thermal grease syringe is intended for single use only.
+Apply thermal grease in a quadrilateral design on the top of the processor.

+CAUTION: Applying too much thermal grease can result in excess grease coming in contact with and contaminating the processor socket.

+i NOTE: The thermal grease syringe is intended for single use only.
 Dispose the syringe after you use it.

-Figure 55.
+Figure 40.
 Applying thermal grease on top of the processor

 - 3. Align the captive screws on the heat sink with the hole on the system board. - 4.
 Using the Phillips 2 screwdriver, tighten the captive screws on the heat sink in the order below: - a.
 In a random order, tighten the captive screws three turns. - b.
-Tighten the captive screw diagonally opposite to the screw you tighten first. - c.
+Tighten the captive screw diagonally opposite to the screw that you tighten first. - c.
 Repeat the procedure for the remaining two captive screws. - d.
 Return to the first screw to tighten it completely. - e.
 Check all the captive screws to ensure they are firmly secured.

-Figure 56.
+Figure 41.
 Installing the heat sink